 - Leavening: Baking powder is used to give the cake rise.

 - Salt: Salt helps to balance the sweetness.

 - Milk: Whole milk works best but you can also use buttermilk.

 - Bakery Emulsion: This ingredient is optional, but it adds a little extra that will make them them taste professionally made.
-I use this Princess Cake and Cookie Bakery Emulsion from Amazon.
+I use this Princess Cake and Cookie Bakery Emulsion (affiliate link) from Amazon.

 - Cream Cheese: Adds a rich tangy flavor to the frosting.
 Be sure to use full fat.

 - Candy Melts: You can find these at a craft store in the baking aisle or on Amazon.
 Pick a variety of fun pastel Easter colors.

 - Sprinkles: Optional, but extra adorable!